elmoren/elmoren.github.io/posts/posts/2025-08-25_Local LLM With Llama cpp.md

 ### In Conclusion

 Overall this was a mild success.
 Running `llama.cpp` was a huge improvement but this model just wasn't generating satisfactory results as an agent.
 And it's working on essentially a blank canvas.
-I would have written finished it faster typing it myself and using it as an autocomplete.
+I would have finished it faster myself and using Qwen as an autocomplete.
 Perhaps that is to be expected.
 I'm still running a small, quantized models.
 While the speed boost is great, the model left a lot to be desired.

 While impressive, as it stands I'll be sticking to other tools for now.
 It did fine in some tasks but I don't feel like it provided enough value.